Clinical Mental Health Counseling Master's Program

-- a professional identity founded on human growth/wellness from a holistic perspective
+- Professional identity founded on human growth/wellness from a holistic perspective

-- knowledge about bio-psycho-social causes of client distress and social/occupational impairments
+- Knowledge about bio-psycho-social causes of client concerns and emotional, social, occupational impairments

 Strengths of the Program

-- International recognition, including over 23 student/program counseling awards since 1985 (one of the most internationally awarded chapters of Chi Sigma Iota – counseling honor society).
+- International recognition, including over 25 student/program counseling awards since 1985 (one of the most internationally awarded chapters of Chi Sigma Iota – international counseling honor society).

-- An average pass rate of 97% on the state Professional Counselor licensure examination (i.e., National Counselor Exam) during the most recent state-wide administration (compared to a 79% national pass rate).
+- A recent student/graduate pass rate of 95-100% on the state counselor licensure examination (National Counselor Exam) compared to a 76-80% national pass rate.

-- Clinical training at the renowned Clinic for Individual & Family Counseling.
+- Supervised clinical training in the state-of-the art Clinic for Individual & Family Counseling.

-- A high internship placement and post-graduation employment rate compared to similar programs in Northeast Ohio.
+- A 98-100% internship placement and a high post-graduation employment rate compared to similar programs in Northeast Ohio.

-- A diverse student population (active recruitment of students from differing ethnicities, ages, lifestyles, physical exceptionalities, genders, and nationalities).
+- A diverse student population (i.e., differing ethnicities, ages, cultures/backgrounds, physical exceptionalities, genders/gender identities, and nationalities).